OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 hideInThisSection: true
 ---

-The Octopus Copilot integration allows read only queries of cloud Octopus instance via GitHub Copilot.
+The Octopus Copilot integration allows read only queries of cloud Octopus instances via GitHub Copilot.

 :::div{.warning}
 Octopus Copilot is an experiment.
 It is not covered by service level agreements.